vmware-tanzu/tanzu-dev-portal/content/languages/dotnet/newsletter/edition-2.md

 [The BEST Moq Alternatives: NSubstitute vs FakeItEasy](https://youtu.be/hE1_ByNG2J0) - If you haven't already checked out Gui based on Irina's recommendations, here is another reminder.
 Gui has just celebrated one year of content creation and in this video he discusses the MOQ alternatives for use in your tests.

-[Beautiful UI Controls for .NET MAUI with Telerik UI](https://www.youtube.com/watch?v=DzD0ucPldeM&ab_channel=dotnet) - Sam Basu from Telerik is on the On .NET  show to demo beautiful UI controls for .NET MAUI using Telerik UI.
+[Beautiful UI Controls for .NET MAUI with Telerik UI](https://www.youtube.com/watch?v=DzD0ucPldeM&ab_channel=dotnet) - Sam Basu from Progress is on the On .NET  show to demo beautiful UI controls for .NET MAUI using Telerik UI.

-[The Blazor Power Hour: Static Rendering with .NET 8](https://youtu.be/BZW5Dd6L0y4) - and continuing with lovely folks from Telerik, Ed Charbenaeu is showing us the latest .NET 8 and Blazor feature, static rendering.
+[The Blazor Power Hour: Static Rendering with .NET 8](https://youtu.be/BZW5Dd6L0y4) - and continuing with lovely folks from Progress, Ed Charbenaeu is showing us the latest .NET 8 and Blazor feature, static rendering.

 ## Before you go 👋
 We do hope you've enjoyed the articles, videos, and podcasts we've shared with you.
 If you have an article you'd like us to include in the newsletter, then please complete this [form](https://forms.gle/WJM3F7STnSiVdysy5).